JingyZhu/FidEx/synchronization/notes/sync.md

 - www.uspto.gov_1
     - Liveweb has "Trademark" button set as active, while archive has not (fidelity?)

-- nimhd.nih.gov_1
-    - Archive adds "external link" icon to disclaimer link
-    - **Reason**
-        - Both liveweb and archive will add a disclaimer link for URL not in gov and is not image
-        - However, liveweb remove the link when the page is onload by JQuerying with certain src and remove them.
-        - Since archive's images' sources are rewritten, the JQuerying will not remove the link

 - www.accessidaho.org_1
     - Archive's iframe for "help" out of the viewport